🏁Tuning a Solana Node [ENG]

 Steps:

-• Determine the best CPU based on base clock frequency, boost, etc on SolanaHCL Hardware.
+• Determine the best CPU based on base clock frequency, boost, etc on SolanaHCL Hardwarearrow-up-right.

-• AMD P-State and AMD P-State EPP Scaling Driver Configuration Guide.
+• AMD P-State and AMD P-State EPP Scaling Driver Configuration Guidearrow-up-right.
 Check your Linux kernel and try to use amd_pstate=passive if Kernel 6.1+ (change your grub and add amd_pstate=passive, run update-grub and reboot)

 • Configure Linux to use "performance" mode for the CPU scheduler.